Semaglutide side effects and how to manage them

 Semaglutide belongs to a class of drugs known as glucagon-like peptide-1 (GLP-1) receptor agonists.
 GLP-1 medications are typically prescribed to treat type 2 diabetes, obesity, or both.
 You may recognize these medications by their brand names, which include Trulicity (dulaglutide), Saxenda and Victoza (liraglutide), and dual GLP-1/GIP agonists like Mounjaro and Zepbound (tirzepatide).
 Semaglutide is the active ingredient behind the popular brand-name drugs Ozempic, Wegovy, and Rybelsus.

-Semaglutide is currently available under the brand names Wegovy, Ozempic, and Rybelsus.
+In addition to the aforementioned brand-name drugs Ozempic, Wegovy, and Rybelsus, semaglutide can also be found in compounded semaglutide.
 Generic versions are not yet available.
-Wegovy and Ozempic are injectable medications, which are injected on a weekly basis.
+Wegovy and Ozempic are injectable medications that are injected weekly.
 Rybelsus is an oral tablet that is taken daily in the morning.

-Semaglutide has proven to be a very effective medication for people looking to manage their type 2 diabetes, cardiovascular risk, and body weight.
-Semaglutide significantly lowers HbA1c levels and improves glycemic control for people with type 2 diabetes.
-Within a year and five months, people taking semaglutide lose an average of 7%17% of their body weight.
-And, for people with established cardiovascular disease, semaglutide has been shown to reduce their risk of experiencing heart attack, stroke, or death by 20% or more.
+Semaglutide has proven to be a very effective medication for managing type 2 diabetes, cardiovascular risk, and body weight.
+It significantly lowers HbA1c levels and improves glycemic control for people with type 2 diabetes.
+Within a year and five months, people taking semaglutide lose an average of 7% to 17% of their body weight.
+And for people with established cardiovascular disease, semaglutide has been shown to reduce their risk of experiencing heart attack, stroke, or death by 20% or more.

 GLP-1 Important Safety Information: Read more about serious warnings and safety info.